 Well, they’re young and sexy, I’ll give ‘em that (maybe not so much the Princess of Cups, but she’s still pretty cool).
 Untried directions, yep.
 The two movers (Wands and Cups) are headed off in new directions quite dramatically, as is the Princess of Swords to deal with whatever she’s swinging her sword at (something abstract of course).
 The Princess of Disks is the only one not moving, but light is shining on her from below, and she seems almost to be summoning something from the Earth.

 Traditionally, they are also messengers – is that what you want them to be here?

 Each seems to be conjuring something or presenting something to or leaving something for the viewer.
 A bright multi-petaled disk, an arc of light or a stone pedestal, a tiger or sun wand, and a sea turtle.
 Actually, the Princess of Wands may just be pointing you to the flaming Yellow Brick Road to Oz.

 How do Pages relate to their suit?

 Clouds, dark and billowy and shafts of light for Swords.
 The green of her body and clothing is not standard for the suit, but is likely dictated by the complex esoteric color scheme explained in the beginning of the book.
 She’s right out there ready to fight.

 A semi-abstract forest of brown trunks, what looks like a large fur cloak, and green roots going down into the light from the Earth flank the Princess of Disks.
-She definitely looks well fed and studious.
+She definitely looks well fed (or pregnant—my, my!?) and studious.

 And the Wands thing is quite typical, all fire and red/orange/yellow, dragging a tiger behind her.